An 'online exam' is an exam sat at a location of your choosing, through the internet. At the University of Oxford, we host online exams in Inspera.

-A practice exam will be provided to reflect the layout of your exam (or set of exams), although the content may not be subject-specific.
-This practice exam will be found under ‘My Tests’ in Inspera when it is available.
+A practice test will be provided to reflect the layout of your exam (or set of exams), although the content may not be subject-specific.
+The practice test can be found under ‘My Tests’ in Inspera when it is available (typically a few weeks before the exam).
+Your department should let you know when its there.
 As with your real exam, you will only have one attempt at the practice exam.
-It will remain available to complete until 9PM (UK time) the day before your exam opens (or the first of your exams open).
+Unless your department choose to set-up the practice test as a mock exam (with a restricted exam window), it will remain available to complete until 9PM (UK time) the day before your exam opens (or the first of your exams open).

 Practise scanning and uploading exam responses (where applicable)